Grayish mouse opossum: Distribution and habitat

-It is endemic to Mexico from southern Sonora to Oaxaca, with populations also on the Islas Marías and in the central Yucatán Peninsula.
+Tlacuatzin candescens is native to Mexico, mainly from southern Sonora state, in the north, south to Oaxaca, with populations also found on the Islas Marías and in central Yucatán.
 It occupies seasonally arid habitats, especially mixed deciduous forests, but also scrub, grassland, and agricultural land.
 It has been reported up to elevations of 2100 m, although it is more commonly found below 1000 m.
 Two subspecies are currently recognised: